 The thing about my and Darren’s relationship, is that the music or the film kind of make room for one another.
 I mean, Darren’s films have always made room for music, he’s always wanted a lot of music in there.
 If you’re going to have a lot of music in a film, it’s got to really work, it can’t just be wallpaper, you know?
 It’s got to be a character in there.

 This is another one of my pet peeves…it’s like, to do that takes a long time.
 And it takes a lot of understanding on all sides–the director, the studio, the composer.
 To find those threads and fine tune them and make them sing and dance so that every theme works with every lead line, and every progression works with every melody.

 Not in a way that makes it boring, but in a way that leads you and tells the story.
 Enhances the story.

-Yeah, I mean, from the moment I read [Black Swan].
+Yeah, I mean, from the moment I read it.
 I had been to see Swan Lake a few years before.

-My favorite sort of films to score really are those lone protagonists, and getting into his mind, or her mind…Black Swan is sort of like it, Pi is definitely like it.
-And Moon is definitely like it.
-And, yeah.
+My favorite sort of films to score really are those lone protagonist, and getting into his mind, or her mind…Black Swan is sort of like it, Pi is definitely like it, and Moon is definitely like it.
 Music, for me, just takes me on a journey.
 So, when I see scenes like, Sam is trying to phone home or he is looking back to Earth, and he is coming to the understanding with what he is.
 I’m just trying to write a piece of music that says that…but also allows the audience into it…not so they feel it, too, but so they empathize with him.
 And what doesn’t overwhelm the performance or the film, and doesn’t sound cheesy, I hope.
 Again, it’s hard work.
 And that’s the commitment.